Advertisement

 “We knew from the beginning that this was not a starter home.
 This is where we will stay for the long haul,” Mrs. T shared.

-“I think more than designing a structure that shelters, it’s vital to create a space that not only works and looks great but inspires.
-Architecture should inspire you to grow and be your best self, and sometimes you’ll realize that you actually don’t need acres of space to find that space to grow!”
+“I think more than designing a structure that shelters, it’s vital to create a space that not only works and looks great but inspires. should inspire you to grow and be your best self, and sometimes you’ll realize that you actually don’t need acres of space to find that space to grow!”
 Micaela Benedicto said.

 This rings true as the Descending House was by no means gargantuan in scale; the clarity and simplicity of its plan and spare material palette did wonders in imbuing its rooms and areas with a spaciousness that is light and uplifting that far exceeds its physical size.